Even after a shot of morphine at the hospital, I thought I was dying. Turns out I had gallstones and needed gallbladder surgery.

 This is the image that narcissists portray to the world on the grand stage of the internet.
 Every message they write begins with "I," showing us that they are what is important.
 They never refer to things that they share with other people as being "ours."
 It's always "my house." "my kids," "my kitchen," my dog," "my television," "my yard" and so forth and so on.
 This is not just the mark of narcissism, it is also a hallmark of selfishness.
 I, me and mine are the three most frequently used words in a narcissist's vocabulary.

 Sometimes an internet narcissist will take a completely different tactic.
 Every message they send to their followers is a "woe is me" narrative designed specifically to gain attention because, to a narcissist, even negative attention is still attention.

 Of course, an internet narcissist is the first to cry foul when someone realizes what is actually happening and calls shenanigans.
 They send out harried messages with no intention other than to sway people to their point of view and will often encourage their "followers" to defend them at all costs which starts "drama wars" on the internet.
 Unfortunately, those followers who are only relying on the half a story they've received from the narcissist usually end up making themselves look like fools in the process.
 The narcissist won't care because they do have an image to protect, after all.

 Why People Lie About Who They Really Are

-We've covered the different ways in which people lie about themselves - to escape their own lives, to be liked and gain followers.
+We've covered the different ways in which people lie about themselves: to escape their own lives, to be liked and to gain followers.
 But why do they do it?